hanikamee/XOR/README.md

 # XOR
-This program encrypts a file using XOR and a key
+This program encrypts and decrypts a file using XOR and a key